 Pianist Sha Wang enjoys a career as an active concert pianist, a professor of music, as well as a scholar in music theory.
-At the age of 19, Ms. Wang became the winner of the 16th International Young Artist Piano Competition, Washington, D.C.
-Since then, she has advanced into competitions such as the Jose Iturbi International Music Competition, Hilton-Head International Piano Competition and the Honens International Piano Competition.
-She is the first prize winner at the Long Beach Mozart Festival Concerto Competition, the grand prize winner of the Pittsburgh Concert Society Competition, the second-prize winner of the Bradshaw & Buono International Piano Competition, and the alternate finalist at the Seattle International Piano Competition.
+She was the first prize winner of the 16th International Young Artist Piano Competition, Washington, D.C.
+She has advanced into competitions such as the Jose Iturbi International Music Competition, Hilton-Head International Piano Competition and the Honens International Piano Competition.
+She is the first prize winner at the Long Beach Mozart Festival Concerto Competition, the grand prize winner of the Pittsburgh Concert Society Competition, the 2nd prize winner of the Bradshaw & Buono International Piano Competition, and the alternate finalist at the Seattle International Piano Competition.

-Dr. Wang is a frequent clinician and adjudicator for State and National competitions.
-She is also invited to give masterclasses at many institutions both in the United States and Asia.
+Dr. Wang is a frequent clinician and adjudicator for national and international competitions.
+She is also invited to give master classes at many institutions both in the United States and Asia.
+She has presented as a theorist at multiple conferences, including the Royal Music Association Conference in the U.K.

-Dr. Wang holds a Doctor of Musical Arts degree from the College-Conservatory of Music, University of Cincinnati, where she became the youngest doctoral graduate from the Conservatory.
+Ms. Wang holds a Doctor of Musical Arts degree from the College-Conservatory of Music, University of Cincinnati.
 Her teachers include Karen Knecht, John Perry, Richard Fields, and Frank Weinstock.
 Wang has been on faculty at the Interlochen Arts Academy as a vocal/opera coach and music theory teacher at the College-Conservatory of Music, University of Cincinnati.
 She is currently a tenured associate professor in piano and theory at Geneva College.